jollyjinx/modbus-2-mqtt-bridge/README.md

                           to be accepted. (default: 10.0) --mqtt-auto-retain-time <mqtt-auto-retain-time>
-                          If mqttTopic has a refreshtime larger than this value it will be ratained. (default: 10.0) --modbus-device-path <modbus-device-path>
+                          If mqttTopic has a refreshtime larger than this value it will be retained. (default: 10.0) --modbus-device-path <modbus-device-path>
                           Serial Modbus Device path --modbus-serial-speed <modbus-serial-speed>